Kristine Kochanski

-Kristine Z. Kochanski (Note: The spelling of Kochanski's full name is shown on her memorial during part one of Red Dwarf: Back to Earth (2009).) is a fictional character from the British science fiction situation comedy Red Dwarf.
+Kristine Z. Kochanski (Note: The episode “Confidence & Paranoia” shows Kochanski’s first initial as “C.” on her hologram disc.
+However, the spelling of Kochanski's full name was retconned to Kristine with a “K,” as shown on her memorial during part one of Red Dwarf: Back to Earth (2009).) is a fictional character from the British science fiction comedy programme Red Dwarf.
 Kochanski was the first console officer in the navigation chamber on board the spaceship Red Dwarf.
 As well as appearing in the television series, she is also a major character in the Red Dwarf novel Last Human.
 In series 1, 2, and 6 she was played by Clare Grogan and was then played by Chloë Annett for series 7 and 8, and the 2009 special Back to Earth.